Zhengqbbb/qbb.sh/pages/posts/2022-12-17-new-homepage.md

 ![vitesse-qb](/image/vitesse-qb.svg) <!-- <size="180"> <class="m-auto"> <!> -->

 Static site generation(SSG).
-Seems to have been around since i started programming.
+Seems to have been around since I started programming.

 At the end of 2021, I was ready to build official website of X-CMD.
 I came into contact with [Vuepress-next](https://github.com/vuepress/vuepress-next), at that time I notice [vuepress-theme-gungnir](https://github.com/Renovamen/vuepress-theme-gungnir) and got my first personal website, but I didn't seem to be satisfied.